Kava-Labs/kava/contrib/kava-3/migration.md

 ## Upgrade Procedure

 Set your node to produce the final block of kava-2 at __13:00__ UTC June 10th, 2020.
-To restart you're node with that stop time,
+To restart your node with that stop time,

 ```
 kvd start --halt-height 1591794000